reactivego/jig/README.md

 	s.Push("Hello, World!")
 }
 ```

-Things to note are:
+> *NOTE*

-1. We are importing the stack template package purely so jig can access its contents as we use _ as the name.
+> - We're importing `github.com/reactivego/jig/example/stack` only so jig can access it.
-2. The `jig:file` pragma tells jig to store generated code in a file named `stack.go`
+> - The `jig:file` pragma tells jig to store generated code in a file named `stack.go`
-3. We create a `StringStack` variable to indicate we want a stack of strings.
+> - We create a `StringStack` variable to indicate we want a stack of strings.
-4. Jig knows all built-in types and knows that `String` really means the actual type `string`.
+> - *jig* knows all built-in types and knows that `String` really means the actual type `string`.

 After dropping to the command-line and changing to the directory where this file is located, we run jig.